breadcat/blog.minskio.co.uk/content/quotes.md

 >Glory to Arstotska <!-- papers please -->

+>Go home and look at your wife's functional knee <!-- petals on the wind -->

 >Greetings, proletariat <!-- georg rockall-scmidt -->

 >Guess this will be my last message.
 Good-bye, boys. <!-- Vince Coleman -->